LEADERSHIP MONTGOMERY - Torchbearers Class "connecting"

 What are the Class Days?
 Most class days are divided into two segments.
 One segment strives to improve your interpersonal skills and your skills as a team member, and the other segment introduces you to a critical issue that will help you better understand our community and the role you can play in improving the community.

 What homework will I have?
-Class preparation will likely require no more than reading an article or two prior to class day or perhaps attending a meeting such as a city council meeting or a board of education meeting.
-However, each class member will serve on a project team, and this team will meet periodically to plan and execute the project adopted by the team.
+As a homework assignment, you will be assigned two Montgomery Public Schools to visit prior to Education Class Day.
+You may have the opportunity to attend meetings such as a city council meeting or a board of education meeting.
+Each class member will serve on a project team, and this team will meet periodically outside of class days to plan and execute the project selected by the team.

 What’s Next Following Graduation?
 Leadership Montgomery accepts members who have a desire to give back and improve their leadership skill; therefore, they are expected to serve the community and exercise their leadership skills outside their regular professional duties.
 One way in which they utilize these skills is by working with the Leadership Montgomery staff to plan and implement a class day for the subsequent class.
 Additionally, after spending several years implementing the skills learned as Torchbearers, it is hoped that these alumni will then apply to Leadership Montgomery’s Legacy class for further development.